1. How do I sign up?

 2. Is this for real?
 Why would you give me money and games to play unreleased video games?

 Video game developers are good at what they do, but they’re not mind readers!
 They want to hear from gamers like you to make sure their games are good before spending millions developing them.
-Fifty bucks or a free game or two is a small price to pay to make sure a new game has everything you want!
+A hundred bucks or so is a small price for them to pay to know whether actual gamers like you would want to purchase their new game!

 3. What is a playtest and how does it work?